History of democratic socialism

 Democratic socialism represents the modernist development of socialism and its outspoken support for democracy.
 The origins of democratic socialism can be traced back to 19th-century utopian socialist thinkers and the Chartist movement in Great Britain, which somewhat differed in their goals but shared a common demand of democratic decision making and public ownership of the means of production, and viewed these as fundamental characteristics of the society they advocated for.
 Democratic socialism was also heavily influenced by the gradualist form of socialism promoted by the British Fabian Society and Eduard Bernstein's evolutionary socialism.

-In the 19th century, the ruling classes were afraid of socialism because it challenged their rule.
-Socialism has faced opposition since then, and the opposition to it has often been organized and violent.
-In countries such as Germany and Italy, democratic socialist parties were banned, like with Otto von Bismarck's Anti-Socialist Laws.
-With the expansion of liberal democracy and universal suffrage during the 20th century, democratic socialism became a mainstream movement which expanded across the world, as centre-left and left-wing parties came to govern, became the main opposition party, or simply a commonality of the democratic process in most of the Western world; one major exception was the United States.
-Democratic socialist parties greatly contributed to existing liberal democracy.
+In the 19th century, democratic socialism was repressed by many governments; countries such as Germany and Italy banned democratic socialist parties.
+With the expansion of liberal democracy and universal suffrage during the 20th century, democratic socialism became a mainstream movement which expanded across the world.
+Democratic socialists played a major role in liberal democracy, often forming governing parties or acting as the main opposition party (one major exception being the United States).